Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

 Let

-be the uncovered space available for the remaining pieces $p_i,\ldots,p_N$, see Figure~\ref{fig:finger-placingNew}.
-Then $E$ is a subset of $\cont$ bounded by a finite number of line segments.
-Note that all segments on the boundary of $E$ are contained in edges of the pieces $\pl {p_1}\m,\ldots,\pl {p_{i-1}}\m$ or $\cont$.
+be (the closure of) the uncovered space available for the remaining pieces $p_i,\ldots,p_N$, see \Cref{fig:finger-placingNew}.
+Then $E$ is a subset of $\cont$ bounded by a finite number of line segments, and each of these segments is contained in edges of the pieces $\pl {p_1}\m,\ldots,\pl {p_{i-1}}\m$ or $\cont$.